Janet Clayton

 Rosalind Remer

-Rosalind Remer holds a PhD in History from UCLA, is a Vice Provost & Lenfest Executive Director of the Drexel University Center for Cultural Partnerships, and is an affiliated faculty member in Drexel’s Department of History.
+Rosalind Remer holds a PhD in History from UCLA, and is a Senior Vice Provost, University Collections and Exhibitions & Executive Director, Lenfest Center for Cultural Partnerships at Drexel University.
+She is also an affiliated faculty member in Drexel’s Department of History.
 She was formerly a professor of history at Moravian College in Bethlehem, Pennsylvania, and directed the planning efforts for the National Constitution Center.
-Remer’s focus includes public history, and museum planning and administration.
+Remer’s focus includes public history, museum planning, and administration.

 Gary M. Segura